Skip to main content

 Remote access

-The interface is fully usable on mobile.
-Combined with a tunnel service like Cloudflare Tunnel or ngrok, you can access TWICC from anywhere and interact with Claude Code on the go.
+The interface is fully usable from a mobile browser.
+Combined with a tunnel service like Cloudflare Tunnel, ngrok, or Tailscale Funnel, you can access TwiCC from anywhere and interact with Claude Code or Codex from your phone.

-Tip: The author uses Unexpected Keyboard on Android for an even better terminal experience — it natively supports Ctrl, Esc, Tab, and other keys that complement TWICC's built-in keys bar.
+Tip: on Android, the author uses Unexpected Keyboard for an even better terminal experience — it natively exposes Ctrl, Esc, Tab, and other keys that complement TwiCC's built-in keys bar.

 Requirements